VicDominguez/EnhanceNet-Code/README.md

 # EnhanceNet

-This is a pre-trained reference implementation of ENet-PAT from "EnhanceNet:
+This is a pre-trained implementation of ENet-PAT from "EnhanceNet:
-Single Image Super-Resolution through Automated Texture Synthesis" for a magnification ratio of 4.
+Single Image Super-Resolution through Automated Texture Synthesis" for a magnification ratio of 4, based on [reference implementation](https://github.com/msmsajjadi/EnhanceNet-Code)

-It comes with a script which takes care of installing all necessary packages inside a virtual environment, i.e. all installations take place inside the folder and can be simply uninstalled by deleting the folder.
-Advanced users may install the packages directly (see FAQ section).
+It comes with a requirements file which takes care of installing all necessary packages using pip.

+This implementation provides a more human-readable code and support to base64 encoded images saved as txt files.

-If you use this code as part of a publication, please cite:
+If you use this code as part of a publication, please cite original authors:

 ```
 @inproceedings{enhancenet,